Kalaiyarasi27/car-health-backend/README.md

 Built with ❤️ by **Kalaiyarasi Nagarajan**

-> Dreamt, designed, and developed to revolutionize vehicle monitoring through real-time data visualization, empowering drivers with actionable insights for optimal car health and performance.
+> Dreamt, Designed, and Developed to revolutionize vehicle monitoring through real-time data visualization, empowering drivers with actionable insights for optimal car health and performance.